 Turning to panel (d) of Figure \ref{1048profile}, it becomes apparent that the integrated normalized mean profile is also different after glitch 7.
 Firstly, the intensities of the leading peak and the two trailing peaks of the integrated pulse profile intensify following glitch 7.
 Secondly, the profile residuals in the three longitude ranges of $-3.87^{\circ}$ to $-3.16^{\circ}$, $0.70^{\circ}$ to $2.81^{\circ}$, and $5.27^{\circ}$ to $9.49^{\circ}$ are all more than 3$\sigma$, indicating that the integrated pulse profile of post-glitch 7 has changed in these areas, which is consistent with the results obtained by directly observing panel (d).
 While these changes in the pulse profile's shape are evident, the equivalent width of the integrated profile remains relatively stable following the glitches.
 Detailed parameters are provided in Table \ref{profile:parameter}.

-For glitch 8, the integrated normalized mean pulse profile of pre- and post-glitch are shown in panel (g) of Figure \ref{1048profile}.
-From panel (g), it can be seen that compared to glitch 6 and 7, the integrated pulse profile changes before and after glitch 8 are relatively small.
-The main manifestation is that the intensity of the first trail peak of post-glitch 8 is relatively weakened, while the intensity of the second trail peak also seems to be weakening.
-After calculation, it was confirmed that the integrated profile changed in the longitude range of the first trail peak ($0.70^{\circ}$ -- $2.46^{\circ}$), while the profile residual of the second trail peak was less than 3$\sigma$, thus ruling out the possibility of the integrated profile change.
+For glitch 8, the integrated normalized mean pulse profiles of pre- and post-glitch are shown in panel (g) of Figure \ref{1048profile}.
+From panel (g), it can be seen that compared to glitch 6 and 7, the changes in the integrated pulse profile before and after glitch 8 are relatively small.
+The main manifestation is that the intensity of the first trailing peak of post-glitch 8 is relatively weakened, while the intensity of the second trailing peak also seems to be diminishing.
+After calculation, it was confirmed that the integrated profile changed in the longitude range of the first trailing peak ($0.70^{\circ}$ -- $2.46^{\circ}$), while the profile residual of the second trailing peak was less than 3$\sigma$, thus ruling out the possibility of a change in this component.